slsu0424/COVID19-Drug-Therapies/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Acknowledgements

+This project is developed as part of the Microsoft Healthcare & Life Sciences Customer Success Unit Data Science & AI Transformational Projects Initiative led by Iksha Herr.

+Author: Sandy Su